Bismut Einstein metrics on compact complex manifolds

-The third equality is because of $*\omega=\omega$ in dimension 2.
-The fifth equality uses the fact that $*\eta=\eta$ for arbitrary $(2,0)$-form in dimension 2, which is an application of Lefschetz theorem to primitive form (see e.g., \cite{Wells}).
+The second equality is because of $*\omega=\omega$ in dimension 2.
+The third equality uses equation \eqref{eq-relationshipHS}.
+And the fourth equality uses the fact that $*\eta=\eta$ for arbitrary $(2,0)$-form in dimension 2, which is an application of Lefschetz theorem to primitive form (see e.g., \cite{Wells}). \end{proof}

-In conclusion, we observe that \begin{prop} Given a compact complex surface $(M^4,J)$ with a Bismut-Einstein metric satisfying $\rho^{1,1}=\lambda\omega$.
-We have